Yash-Vekaria/genai-assistants/README.md

  ## Time

- Each extension takes around 30 minutes for evaluation of all 4 scenarios: control, search, browse, and summarize and needs approximately 700 MB of space.
+ Each extension takes around 30 minutes for evaluation of all 4 scenarios: control, search, browse, and summarize and needs approximately 700 MB of space on a typical laptop or desktop device

  ## Notes